Carreau/phd-dissertation/parts/part1.rst

 an homogeneous actin  network around the bead.
 The gel is growing from the surface and is accumulating stress due to the polymerisation of inner layers.

-If the gel is able of accumulating sufficient stress, and the polymerisation to produce enough,  the symmetry breaking event happens, and the system enters in a second phase with the formation of a comet.
+If the gel to able of accumulate sufficient stress, by polymerisation,  the symmetry breaking event happens, and the system enters in a second phase with the formation of a comet.

 The condition that lead to symmetry breaking are investigated in :cite:`Kawska2012`.
-In the absence of capping, the actin polymerisation seem not to be restricted enough on near the surface of the bead, and the formed network is not able to generate or sustain enough stress to achieve symmetry breaking.
-At high capping concentration, the growth of the gel is too impaired to also permit symmetry breaking.
-The concentration of Arp2/3 is also critical as Arp form branched network, and these branched network are primordial for the ability to sustain stress.
+In the absence of Capping Protein, the actin polymerisation seem not to be restricted enough near the surface of the bead, and the formed network is not able to generate or sustain enough stress to achieve symmetry breaking.
+At high Capping Protein concentration, the growth of the gel is too impaired to also permit symmetry breaking.
+The concentration of Arp2/3 is also critical as Arp2/3 form branched network, and these branched network are primordial for the ability to sustain stress.